lucidBrot/einz/protocols/documentation_Messages.md

 How the Einz Server and Client are supposed to communicate.

+Work in progress, not yet approved by team lead.
+Do not implement yet.

 ***

 The IP of the sender should never be needed, as the TCP connection already provides this.